HusseinSerag/FrontEnd-UX-Preliminary-Test-Case/README.md

-# Banner Component Case Study

-Overview

-This project implements a banner component for landing pages.
-It supports both square and rectangle modes, with optional carousel functionality on mobile for the square mode.
-The component displays images and a call-to-action (CTA) box with configurable background and text colors, headings, and links.

-Project Setup

-Vite

-I decided to use Vite as the build tool instead of create-vue, the official Vue project scaffolding tool.
-The reason is that this project is small and straightforward, so the additional files and configurations from create-vue were unnecessary.
-Vite provides a lightweight and fast development experience, allowing me to focus on implementing the component without extra boilerplate.

-TypeScript

-The project is written in TypeScript because it has become a standard in modern applications.
-All the necessary types are stored in the types folder and exported wherever needed.
-This keeps the project organized while remaining simple.

-Carousel

-For the carousel functionality in square mode, I used Swiper.js, a well-tested and documented carousel library.
-I have previously used it in React projects, so it was familiar and allowed me to avoid reinventing the wheel.

-CSS

-I used plain CSS because the task is relatively simple.
-Any reusable styles across components are placed in styles.css, while component-specific styles are defined inside the style tag of the corresponding component.
-This approach keeps the code organized and easy to maintain.

-Thought Process and Decisions

-Images and Aspect Ratio

-For square mode, it was important that images maintain a 1:1 aspect ratio and do not stretch out of shape.
-While the requirement mentioned not stretching, it was unclear what behavior was expected if images were scaled beyond their resolution.
-I ensured that images keep a 1:1 aspect ratio regardless of screen size.
-This may result in pixelation if the image becomes very large, but it meets the described requirement.

-For the rectangle mode, the aspect ratio of the image was defined as 3:1, which aligns with typical banner layouts.

-Carousel in Rectangle Mode

-The behavior of a carousel in rectangle mode was not specified in the requirements.
-It was mentioned in pseudocode but not in the mockups.
-Therefore, it is considered undefined behavior, and I did not implement a carousel for rectangle mode.

-Conclusion

-This project demonstrates the implementation of a flexible banner component with attention to responsive design, usability, and clarity.
-All decisions have been documented, including any assumptions made when requirements were ambiguous.

-Thank you for reviewing this case study.
+# Frontend/UX Preliminary Test Case

+This project consists of two main tasks: a practical Vue.js banner component implementation and a UI/UX redesign mockup for an e-commerce product page.

+## Task 1 - Practical Implementation

+### Overview

+This task implements a responsive banner component for landing pages using Vue.js.
+The component supports both square and rectangle modes, with optional carousel functionality on mobile for the square mode.
+It displays images and call-to-action (CTA) boxes with configurable background colors, text, headings, and links.

+### Technical Decisions

+#### Build Tool: Vite
+I chose Vite over create-vue for this project due to its lightweight nature and fast development experience.
+Since this is a focused implementation of a single component, the additional boilerplate from create-vue was unnecessary.
+Vite provides the minimal setup needed while maintaining excellent development performance.

+#### TypeScript Integration
+The entire project is written in TypeScript, which has become standard in modern application development.
+All types are centrally organized in a dedicated types folder and exported where needed, maintaining clean architecture while keeping the project structure simple and maintainable.

+#### Carousel Implementation
+For the carousel functionality in square mode, I integrated Swiper.js, a well-established and thoroughly documented carousel library.
+This choice was based on proven reliability and extensive documentation, avoiding the need to build custom carousel logic from scratch.

+#### Styling Approach
+I used plain CSS for styling due to the straightforward nature of the requirements.
+Reusable styles are centralized in `styles.css`, while component-specific styles are contained within their respective component style tags.
+This approach maintains organization while keeping the codebase lightweight.

+### Component Features

+#### Square Mode
+- Images maintain strict 1:1 aspect ratio across all screen sizes
+- Prevents image stretching and distortion
+- Optional carousel functionality on mobile with main image and thumbnail navigation
+- CTA box displays as square on desktop, narrow rectangle on mobile for optimal space usage
+- Desktop layout shows 3 boxes per row (mix of CTA and images)
+- Flexible ordering based on the items prop configuration

+#### Rectangle Mode
+- Displays rectangular images on desktop (3:1 aspect ratio) as background images
+- Mobile view shows square images with CTA box positioned below
+- CTA box features semi-transparent white background for text readability
+- Right-aligned CTA positioning on desktop overlay

+### Design Considerations

+#### Image Handling
+For square mode, maintaining the 1:1 aspect ratio was prioritized over preventing potential pixelation at very large sizes.
+This ensures visual consistency across all viewport sizes while meeting the core requirement of preventing image distortion.

+#### Responsive Behavior
+The component adapts seamlessly between desktop and mobile layouts, with particular attention to mobile-first design principles.
+CTA boxes transform from square to rectangular on mobile to optimize vertical space usage.

+#### Undefined Behaviors
+The requirements mentioned carousel functionality for rectangle mode in pseudocode but not in mockups.
+Since this was considered undefined behavior, carousel functionality was not implemented for rectangle mode, focusing instead on the clearly specified square mode carousel.

+## Task 2 - UI/UX Mockup

+### Design Analysis and Approach

+You can view the complete redesign mockups here: [Figma Design Link](https://www.figma.com/design/zkOILSmHOleglLWgKyUPMw/ux-design-task?node-id=24-201&t=GCzgsw57B0UcbNQ7-1)

+I was asked what is the way that I would expect to recieve design deliverables, I expect them to be provided as Figma files for professional collaboration and easier review access.

+### Problem Analysis and Solutions

+#### Low Add to Cart Conversion Rate

+The primary issue identified was insufficient visual prominence of the add to cart functionality.
+My solution focuses on making this element more compelling through:

+- Increased button size and visual weight
+- Enhanced color contrast using brighter, more attention-grabbing colors
+- Addition of shopping cart icon for immediate visual recognition
+- Strategic positioning to capture user attention as the primary page objective

+The core goal is building user trust in the product to drive cart additions and eventual purchases.

+#### Customer Support Queries About Delivery Time

+The current interface lacks clear visual information, users can be lost which forces users to contact support.
+This indicates poor information architecture and user trust issues.
+My redesign addresses this by:

+- Making delivery time information more prominent with clear a icon
+- Increasing text size and weight for better visibility
+- Repositioning product ratings above the add to cart section
+- Improving overall information hierarchy for enhanced user confidence

+#### Design Freshness Without Confusion

+The challenge was introducing modern design elements while maintaining familiar user patterns.
+My approach balances innovation with usability:

+- Maintained similar layout structure to preserve user familiarity
+- Introduced modern UI elements including border radius, shadow effects, and improved typography
+- Used the teal green color as a primary color for visual refreshment
+- Created two mobile variations (pink accent and teal green) to demonstrate color flexibility
+- I believe that the secondary color option provides stronger visual refresh, particularly effective on desktop product information sections

+### Design Philosophy

+The redesign maintains the established user flow while modernizing the visual presentation.
+The familiar layout ensures users can navigate intuitively, while new design elements create a fresh, engaging experience.

+The product information sections received particular attention, transforming from basic text blocks to visually engaging, modern components.
+This approach demonstrates how the entire product page ecosystem can be enhanced following consistent design patterns.

+Both desktop and mobile versions follow this balanced approach, ensuring the redesign feels fresh and contemporary while respecting established user behavior patterns.

+### Implementation Notes

+The mockup showcases the foundational approach for redesigning the complete product page experience.
+Additional components can be integrated following the same design principles, creating a cohesive, modern interface that drives conversions while maintaining usability standards.